UnionInternationalCheminsdeFer/OSDM/technical-principles.md

 ### User Lookup

-From a devOps perspective it might by hard to control who uses your API (for e.g. ClientId and secret might by passed around or hacked)
+From a devOps perspective it might by hard to control who uses your API (for e.g. `ClientId` and secret might by passed around or hacked).

 The following issues should be defined outside of OSDM:

 - Additional legal contracts with consumer
 - IP white listing
-- Mapping of related user properties to the technical ClientId
+- Mapping of related user properties to the technical `ClientId`